jreiche/aeo_radar/README.md

 * Introduction to GEE
 * Visualisation and RGB generation of Sentinel-1 images in GEE
 * Basic time series analysis of Sentinel-1 images in GEE
-* Understanding SAR backscatter characteristics over forest land cover
+* Understanding SAR backscatter characteristics over forest landscapes

 ### Content